ME and Long COVID

 Source: ME Action, learn more at www.meaction.net/learn/what-is-me

-The Long COVID nightmare is far from over, especially for women of color’ by Laura Weiss in Prism Reports
+From The Long COVID nightmare is far from over, especially for women of color by Laura Weiss in Prism Reports

 Resources

-• Offers many groups and campaigns to join.
-Includes Facebook groups and monthly calls, organized by affinity, region, or relation to ME (patient, family, caregiver, and more.)
+• MEAction organizes groups and campaigns, including: Facebook groups and monthly calls, organized by affinity, region, or relation to ME (patient, family, caregiver, and more.)

-• MEAction‘s new peer-run program to help people with ME, LC, and other infection-associated illnesses find & access local disability services and support.
+• MEAction‘s peer-run program to help people with ME, LC, and other infection-associated illnesses find & access local disability services and support.
+This is a new project currently under development.

 • Check out our Get Connected page for additional support and advocacy groups for ME, LC, and associated diseases.